grafana/mimir/docs/sources/architecture/_index.md

 Incoming samples (writes from Prometheus) are handled by the [distributor](#distributor) while incoming reads (PromQL queries) are handled by the [querier](#querier) or optionally by the [query frontend](#query-frontend).

-## Storage
+## Long-term storage

-The Mimir storage format is based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write their series to an on-disk block (defaults to 2h block range periods).
-Each block is composed oy a few files storing the blocks and the block index.
+The Grafana Mimir storage format is based on [Prometheus TSDB storage](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which persists series to an on-disk block.
+By default, each block has a two hour range.
+Each on-disk block directory contains an index file, a file containing metadata and the time series chunks.

 The TSDB block files contain samples for multiple series.
 The series inside the blocks are then indexed by a per-block index, which indexes metric names and labels to time series in the block files.